Design appropriate Cloud Security Controls based on your system architecture and business model.

 What Cloud Security framework do we follow?

 We follow the Cloud Security Alliance Cloud Controls Matrix.
 This framework contains 197 control objectives and covers 17 domains within the cloud.
 We use this as guidance for implementing the correct security controls.
-Cloud Security Alliance is a not-for-profit company that focuses on providing best practices on security within the cloud.
+This Security Alliance is a not-for-profit company that focuses on providing best practices on security within the cloud.

 What are the key areas of cloud security?